codeceptjs/CodeceptJS/docs/helpers/Playwright.md

 ### _locateClickable

-Find a clickable element by providing human readable text:
+Find a clickable element by providing human-readable text:

 ```js
 this.helpers['Playwright']._locateClickable('Next page').then // ...